-Knees-To-Chest is essentially Child’s pose on your back.
+Knees-To-Chest in yoga is essentially Child’s pose on your back.
 It’s great for releasing tension at the lower back and for neutralising the spine after Twists and Backbends.
 In this position, you can also massage your lower back on either side of your lower spine, which is often an area that gets sore from over-training, travel and from sitting for long periods of time.
 It’s closely related to Wind-Relieving pose.
 Both of these postures can help to relieve indigestion and alleviate lower back pain.

 KNEES-TO-CHEST BENEFITS